Visnube/M365-Workflows/workflows/ifq-checker.md

 You can change the tab names and columns to match your IFQ template.

 The result is always shown and added to a ready-to-send Outlook email.

-Works 100% locally, no data is uploaded.

-You need Microsoft Outlook installed.